10 April 2003 from the USS

 Don Continues:

-I have been busy trying to get all the ADMIN taken-care-of with Tina and
+I have been busy trying to get all the ADMIN taken-care-of with Tina

 Sabrina...Sabrina took the E-4 exam March 20th and we should hear some

 good news for her soon.
-Tina and Sabrina are doing well...we have been doing
+Tina and Sabrina are doing well...we have been

 some major clean-up and removal...